COVID-19: Workforce FAQs28/05/20

 The following categories are deemed to be key workers:

-Health and social care: this includes but is not limited to doctors, nurses, midwives, paramedics, social workers, care workers, and other frontline health and social care staff including volunteers; the support and specialist staff required to maintain the UK’s health and social care sector; those working as part of the health and social care supply chain, including producers and distributers of medicines and medical and personal protective equipment.
+Health and social care: this includes but is not limited to doctors, nurses, midwives, paramedics, social workers, care workers, and other frontline health and social care staff including volunteers; the support and specialist staff required to maintain the UK’s health and social care sector; those working as part of the health and social care supply chain, including producers and distributors of medicines and medical and personal protective equipment.

 Public safety and national security: this includes police and support staff, Ministry of Defence civilians, contractor and armed forces personnel (those critical to the delivery of key defence and national security outputs and essential to the response to the COVID-19 pandemic), fire and rescue service employees (including support staff), National Crime Agency staff, those maintaining border security, prison and probation staff and other national security roles, including those overseas.

-Where individuals refuse to attend work despite the provision of schooling for their children, employers may wish to consider allowing staff to take annual leave or unpaid leave, or could deal with the matter more formally if there is no good reason for non-attendance.
+Where individuals refuse to attend work despite the provision of schooling for their children employers may wish to consider allowing staff to take annual leave or unpaid leave, or could deal with the matter more formally if there is no good reason for non-attendance.

 Are bank/casual workers entitled to sick pay?